Artisan Rolls- gluten-free, top 9 allergen free

 ½ Cup Egg whites or 6 Tablespoons Aquafaba (garbanzo bean water)

 2 teaspoons White vinegar , apple cider vinegar would be fine too

-Place your dough on the counter for up to 2 hours.
-After two hours, place the dough in the refrigerator with the plastic wrap covering it.
+Place your dough on the counter for 30 minutes.
+If you want to make these rolls later, place the dough in the refrigerator with the plastic wrap covering it.
 Do not use a lid at this point as the dough will continue to rise.
 Leave it in the refrigerator for 24 hours or up to 7 days.
 If you leave it for more than two days, you can cover your dough with a lid after two days.
 At this point, the dough will not continue to rise and grow.